Wondering where to shop for the best succulents online? Start with either of these top growers:

 Although I do get a tiny commission from Amazon for orders that originate from links on my site, I've hesitated to recommend their succulents...until Altman became an Amazon vendor offering multi-succulent packs.

 Succulents in 2.5-inch diameter nursery pots are your best deal; expect to pay double for bigger specimens in 3.5-inch pots.
-The difference is six months to a year’s growth.
+It depends on the plant, but the difference is typically six months to a year's growth.

-*If you’re looking for solos or specific kinds, order through a specialty nursery near you, shop at CSSA shows, or Google the plant’s name to get mail-order sources.
-If you specifically want succulents grown by Altman, check the garden sections of big box stores or Altman’s online shop.
+*If you're looking for solos or specific kinds not offered by MCG or Altman, order through a specialty nursery near you, shop at CSSA shows, Google the plant's name, and check succulent groups on Facebook.
+Succulents from Altman also are in the garden sections of big box stores and Altman's online shop.